Gooner12/tca_sample_test/README.md

 2) While selecting the relevant tech occupations, short research and personal judgement were used.
 So, there might be a presence of judgemental bias in the occupation selection process.
 Due to this, we might include some non-tech people and exclude some tech people.

-3) The old definition of states and territories are assumed to be the same as the present-day states and territories.
+3) The old definition of states and territories is assumed to be the same as the present-day states and territories.
 In our data preprocessing steps, we merged different divided geographical regions into a single state, such as NSW, Greater Sydney and Sydney, into NSW.
 This transformation has been applied to relevant states.